TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 - :ref:`Writing reST <h2document:Formatting-with-reST>`

-.. important:: Migrate Extension Documentation

-   As of May 29th 2019, new infrastructure now powers docs.typo3.org.
-   For extensions developers, some :ref:`migration tasks <h2document:migrate>` are required to ensure that your extensions documentation is rendered automatically on the new infrastructure.

 .. sidebar:: New to TYPO3?

    If you are new to TYPO3, it is recommended that you visit the